AlexPetrusca/CheckersJS/README.md

 * Heuristic that accounts for the value of each piece and its position on the board to optimize AI
 * 12-ply depth search

-You can play against my AI using the following game: https://alexpetrusca.github.io/checkers
+You can play against my AI using the following link: https://alexpetrusca.github.io/checkers